-5. Conclusions
+5 Conclusions

-Knowledge generating institutions are considered as crucial sources of information for firm innovation.
+Knowledge generating institutions are considered crucial sources of information for firm innovation.
 The economic literature has largely explored the exchange of knowledge between university and industry, with a particular focus on the determinants of R&D cooperation.
-Unlike most of the previous research, the present paper concentrates on the factors that affect the importance of academic knowledge for firms' innovative activities and therefore pays special attention to the effectiveness of university-industry interactions rather than to their probability.
-An empirical approach that simultaneously considers both demand-side factors for university knowledge, i.e. related to industry, and supply-side factors, i.e. related to university, is adopted.
-The latter factors are captured by firms' structural variables and strategy for innovation while the former are captured by characteristics of national research systems.
-Such an approach leads to a comprehensive analysis of the topic and is particular useful to highlight cross-national disparities in the importance of universities for firms' innovation.
+Unlike most of the previous research, the present paper concentrates on the factors that affect the importance of academic knowledge for firms' innovation activities and therefore pays special attention to the effectiveness of university-industry interactions rather than to their probability.
+An empirical approach that simultaneously considers both demandside factors for university knowledge, i.e. related to industry, and supply-side factors, i.e. related to university, is adopted.
+The latter factors are captured by firms' structural variables and strategies for innovation while the former are captured by characteristics of national research systems.
+Such an approach leads to a comprehensive analysis of the topic and is particularly useful to highlight cross-national disparities in the importance of universities for firms' innovation.
 The econometric analysis is conducted on a large sample of manufacturing and services European firms derived from the Community Innovation Survey 2008.

 In line with previous studies, the research confirms the important role of firms' structural characteristics and managerial choices in influencing the value of knowledge generated at university.
-Firms operating in knowledge intensive sectors, with internal R&D efforts and oriented towards open search strategies and radical innovation consider universities as important sources of knowledge.
-On the other hand, the relationship between firm size and the importance of university knowledge appears more complex than normally shown in the previous literature.
-Overall, with the increase of firm size the value of academic knowledge increases too.
-However, the marginal benefit is decreasing and the highest value is perceived by small, young and research-active firms.
+Firms operating in knowledge intensive sectors, with internal R&D efforts and oriented towards open search strategies and radical innovation consider universities an important sources of knowledge.
+On the other hand, the relationship between firm size and the importance of university knowledge appears more complex than typically shown in the previous literature.
+Overall, with the increase of firm size, the value of academic knowledge increases too but at a decreasing marginal rate.
 In light of these findings, cross-country differences in the importance of university knowledge for firms' innovation can certainly be explained by the industrial structure of the national economy and by search and cooperation strategies of firms.

-In addition to previously studied factors, the paper shows that also the characteristics of national innovation systems play an important role in determining the value of scientific knowledge for firms' innovation.
-In particular, the econometric analysis suggests that the effectiveness of academic knowledge in supporting firms' innovative activities is positively affected by the entrepreneurial orientation of universities and by the quality of university research.
+In addition to previously studied factors, the paper shows that the characteristics of national innovation systems also play an important role in determining the value of scientific knowledge for firms' innovation.
+In particular, the econometric analysis suggests that the effectiveness of academic knowledge in supporting firms' innovation activities is positively affected by the entrepreneurial orientation of universities and by the quality of university research.

-Such results contribute to explain cross-country disparities in university-industry interactions among European countries and indicate that innovation systems based on the entrepreneurial role of university are of great importance for generation and dissemination of scientific knowledge and, in turn, for regional/national economic competitiveness and development.
+Such results help to explain cross-country disparities in university-industry interactions among European countries and indicate that innovation systems based on the entrepreneurial role of universities are of great importance for the generation and the dissemination of scientific knowledge and, in turn, for regional/national economic competitiveness and development.
 This has important implications for policy makers.
-As Payumo et al. (2003) demonstrate, pursuing the objective of becoming an entrepreneurial university requires a national legal framework, a research budget and the right mix of policies, people and processes.
+As Payumo et al. (2013) demonstrate, pursuing the objective of becoming an entrepreneurial university requires a national legal framework, a research budget and the right mix of policies, people and processes.
 Accordingly, governments may need to stimulate entrepreneurship education and encourage the development of entrepreneurial universities.

 A limitation of this study is related to the cross-sectional structure of the data.
 Since most of the explanatory variables are contemporaneous with the phenomenon that they intend to explain, that is, the importance of university knowledge for firm innovation, one has to be cautious in interpreting the results in terms of causal relationships between variables.
-As further interesting step, the empirical analysis should be extended to include additional countries like the US or Japan, that is, countries which Europe lags behind in regards to university-industry interactions.
+As an interesting extension, the empirical analysis should be extended to include additional countries like US or Japan, that is, countries with which Europe lags behind in regard to university-industry interactions.